 Chilean president impeached over Pandora Papers revelation

-SANTIAGO, Chile (AP) — President Sebastián Piñera was impeached Tuesday by the lower house of Chile’s congress, setting up a trial in the nation’s Senate over allegations he favored the sale of a family property while in office.
+SANTIAGO, Chile (AP) — President Sebastián Piñera was impeached Tuesday by the lower house of Chile’s congress, setting up a trial in the nation’s Senate over whether to remove him due to allegations he favored the sale of a family property while in office.

-The vote to impeach got the bare minimum of 78 votes needed in the 155-member Chamber of Deputies and followed a marathon 20-hour session.
-Sixty-seven legislators voted against impeachment, including several members of the opposition.
+The vote to accept the charges got the bare minimum of 78 votes needed in the 155-member Chamber of Deputies and followed a marathon 20-hour session.
+Sixty-seven legislators voted against the “constitutional accusation,” including several members of the opposition.
 Others abstained or were absent.

-It’s unlikely he will be removed by the 43-member Senate, where the opposition has only 24 of the 29 votes needed to remove a president.
+As in the U.S. and many other nations, a Senate trial follows impeachment and Piñera is unlikely to be removed by the 43-member upper house, where the opposition has only 24 of the 29 votes needed to oust a president.

+The Senate deliberations on his fate will occur in the heat of an election campaign to replace him in any case.
+The first round of general elections is set for Nov.
+21 and Piñera’s term ends on March 11.
+Chile does not permit presidential reelection to consecutive terms.

 The accusation stems from publication of the so-called Pandora Papers, which revealed offshore financial dealings of prominent figures around the world, including Piñera, one of Chile’s wealthiest people.